OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/ml-builder/data-considerations.md

 Be aware of the data you are using to train your model.
 Protect and use sensitive data according to GDPR and data protection policies that are applicable to your company.

 For example, instead of using the credit card number, use only the last four digits.
-This may produce a model of lower quality, but it's GDPR compliant.
+The four digits may produce a model of lower quality, but it's GDPR compliant.